anthroviz/compbook/_posts/2015-10-08-coursework.markdown

-						"review": "excellent class as both an intro to critical theory as well as art history and questions in contemporary art. many interesting classmates, well-rounded discussion.", "wish": "i had read more in depth, i had talked more to other classmates who knew what they were talking about", "how": "chance class came up in email (was added over the summer)", "takeaways": "italianicty, barthes, rosalind krauss originality of the avant-garde and the grid, coco, freud, alina" }
+						"review": "excellent class as both an intro to critical theory as well as art history and questions in contemporary art. many interesting classmates, well-rounded discussion.", "wish": "i had read more in depth, i had talked more to other classmates who knew what they were talking about", "how": "chance class came up in email (was added over the summer)", "takeaways": "italianicty, barthes, rosalind krauss originality of the avant-garde and the grid, coco fusco, freud, alina"
+					}
 				},
 				{